 DART ADA Paratransit

 DART is the ADA Paratransit complement to Fairfield and Suisun Transit’s (FAST) local fixed routes.
 This means that DART operates much the same as the fixed route bus system during the same days and hours.
 This service is an origin-to-destination, shared ride service within the Cities of Fairfield and Suisun City.
 DART travels within a ¾ mile area on either side and at the ends of fixed route corridors.

 ADA Paratransit Eligibility

-Click on the “ADA Certification” tab on the left column to learn more about eligibility
+Click on the “ADA Certification” tab on the right column to learn more about eligibility